MSD for Mothers

-The Maternity Waiting Homes Alliance was launched in 2015 to address this challenge by building and strengthening maternity waiting homes—residences near health facilities where pregnant women can stay until they go into labor and immediately after childbirth.
+The Mothers’ Shelters Alliance was launched in 2015 to address this challenge by building and strengthening mothers’ shelters—residences near health facilities where pregnant women can stay until they go into labor and immediately after childbirth.

-The goal is to make these homes sustainable by empowering local communities to both effectively manage them and generate income to support their operations through creative entrepreneurial activities, therefore ensuring the homes and the services they provide are available for the long term.
+The goal was to make these shelters and the services they offer sustainable by empowering local communities to both effectively manage them and generate income to support their operations through creative entrepreneurial activities.

 The Alliance is a collaboration among MSD for Mothers, the Bill & Melinda Gates Foundation and The ELMA Foundation, with partners Africare, the University of Michigan, Boston University and the Zambia Center for Applied Health Research and Development.
 The Alliance is working in conjunction with Saving Mothers, Giving Life, a public-private partnership among the U.S. Government, the Norwegian Ministry of Foreign Affairs, the American College of Obstetricians and Gynecologists, Every Mother Counts, Project C.U.R.E and MSD for Mothers to reduce maternal mortality in sub-Saharan Africa.